 To apply by mail: Complete form MV1 with the plate number you want to transfer on the application.

 If you don't have license plates for a vehicle titled in your name (never had plates or the plates were transferred to another vehicle) you must apply for new plates to operate the vehicle.

-Complete form MV1.
+To apply by mail: Complete form MV1.
 Select the plate type in Section G, or use a

 special plate application, and mail it with the required fee.